 - Monday to Saturday 9:00 to 10:30

 - Please try to pick up your seeds within 5 days of being notified your order is ready.

-- A library card will be required to borrow seeds.
-Click to apply for a library card.
+- A library card in good standing will be required to borrow seeds.
+Apply for a library card.

 - Patrons must be at least 18 years of age to check out seeds.

-- Each patron can take up to 10 packets of seeds, limited to 1 packet of each type of seed.
+- Each patron can take up to 10 packets of seeds, limited to 1 packet of each type of seed, per year.

 - Patrons who borrow seeds are encouraged but not required to bring back seeds the following season.